sreedevi-langoju/12weekawsworkshopchallenge/week9/Labs/EventDriven_Architecture_Using_Terraform.md

 Name the file as main.tf and press Enter to save it.

-Paste the below content into the main.tf file.
+Paste the below content into the main.tf file.You can find the same file week9/Labs repository.

 ```
 provider "aws" {
     region     = "${var.region}"